 Now that the rules are out of the way, let’s get to the fun part!

-Next, use the sharpie to draw straight lines lengthwise down the paper about 2 inches apart.
+If you don’t have a printer, use a sharpie to draw straight lines lengthwise down a piece of paper about 2 inches apart.

 Let your child cut these apart and help correct them if they start to go off track.